 The last few decades have seen, great improvements in technology.
 As a result, various new coil types have been developed.

 Some Of These Types Include:

-For this type, the induced high voltage reaches the individual spark plugs; via a mechanically driven distributor mechanism.
+For this type, the induced high voltage reaches the individual spark plugs, via a mechanically driven distributor.

 So, ignition blocks contain, several coils.
 This coil type, is available with, single or dual spark technology.

-So, the spark plug has the coil mounted on top of it.
-The high voltage pulse, is fed straight to the spark plug, minimizing power loss.
+Consequently, the spark plug has the coil mounted on top of it.
+The high voltage pulse, is fed straight to the spark plug, to reduce power loss.

 Ignition coil pack systems

-So called ‘coil packs’; combine a number of pencil ignition coils, mounted within a single component, known as a ‘rail’.
+Coil packs, combine a number of pencil coils, mounted within a single component, known as a ‘rail’.

 Thank You !